ans12256-QUICK-REFERENCE/Quick-Reference/README.md

 Sure enough !
 How is VSCode supposed to read you MIND ?!
 It ain't that smart ...
 YET
 <font size="10">👽</font>
 The sad part selection does not stick.
 Once selected, check for nother Ctrl+Shift+P shows

+## Jupyter Notebook not saving: '_xsrf' argument missing from post
+* Motivation: After spending hours messing with your notebook you may notice the following message in the upper right corner accompanied by "Autosave failed" : **'_xsrf' argument missing from POST** Closing notebook would lead to the loss of recent edits.
+* [Stackoverflow solution:](https://stackoverflow.com/questions/55014094/jupyter-notebook-not-saving-xsrf-argument-missing-from-post) __Just open another (non-running, existing) notebook on the same kernel, and the issue is magically gone; you can again save the notebooks that were previously showing the _xsrf error.__
+* If there is no other notebooks in the kernel directory, copy-paste one (does not matter which one) from someplace else, and open it.
+Problem with the original disappears.
+Why?
+Does it matter?
+Look up complete source article for more details.

 ## Jupyter import error of installed module
 Jupyter packages installation problem follow up: